thescientress/web-dev/index.md

 <Section id="who">

-## Here are some projects that use æternity
+## Some projects that use æternity

 <input type="checkbox" id="more-logos">